 - Letter writer requirements:

-- You are required to have 2 letters of recommendation.
+- You are required to have one letter of recommendation.

 - Letter writers may be any Tenure Track Faculty, Career Non-tenure Track Faculty, or Postdoctoral Fellow.